 The main events of the African Film Festival AfryKamera take place in Warsaw, Poland, traditionally in the capital city's premier arthouse cinemas.

-There will be two Audience Awards, one for Best Feature film and one for Best short film.
+There will be three Audience Awards, one for Best Feature Film, one for Best Documentary Feature and one for Best short Film.